Nancy Oliver: Career

 After graduating, Oliver supported herself by doing "anything anyone would pay me to do that was kind of mindless—typing, filing, Xeroxing—so I could save the rest for writing and directing."
 She moved to Los Angeles in 1997 after the computer game she was writing for, Riana Rouge, relocated to the West Coast.
 She later teamed up again with Alan Ball, becoming his script reader.
 A few years later, shortly after deciding to abandon show business and move back to Florida, Ball offered her a spot as a writer and co-producer for the award-winning television series Six Feet Under.
 Oliver began as a writer during the show's third season and stayed on for three years.

 The idea for her first screenplay, which would eventually be made into the 2007 film Lars and the Real Girl, was the result of an early job in which she dealt "with a lot of Web sites and a lot of lonely guys."
 Oliver considers the story, in which a lonely and delusional 27-year-old man forms a romantic attachment to a sex doll, a "contemporary fairy tale".
 After contemplating the concept for nearly five years, Oliver wrote the script over a nine-month period in 2002, before she was hired at Six Feet Under.
 In 2002, when her agent asked for a project to shop around, Oliver gave them Lars.
 In 2005, it was ranked No. 3 on the 2005 edition of The Black List, a compilation of the Top 90 most-liked, un-produced scripts in Hollywood.

 Directed by Craig Gillespie and starring Ryan Gosling, the film had its world premiere at the Toronto International Film Festival where it received a standing ovation from the audience.
 The screenplay was eventually nominated for several awards, including an Academy Award for Original Screenplay.
 In 2008, Oliver received the Humanitas Prize for the screenplay.

 In 2007, Oliver again teamed up with Alan Ball to write and direct episodes for his HBO vampire series, True Blood.
-She is also in the early stages of another film project.

 In 2022, Oliver created the Peacock miniseries Angelyne, starring Emmy Rossum.